IIIF/iiif-av/source/api/av/index.md

 }
 ```

-A complete Canvas description with the an authentication service link is shown in [example 14](https://github.com/IIIF/iiif-av/blob/master/source/api/av/examples/14.json].
+A complete Canvas description with the an authentication service link is shown in [example 14](https://github.com/IIIF/iiif-av/blob/master/source/api/av/examples/14.json).

 The format of the service description document is shown below.

 ## Bitstream APIs

 A number of [use cases (labeled AV-bitstream-API)](https://github.com/IIIF/iiif-av/issues?q=is%3Aissue+is%3Aopen+label%3AAV-bitstream-API) require the generation of derivative video, audio and image resources from source video or audio resources.
-We imagine that each of these APIs will follow the style of the [Image API][image-api], being a resource-oriented, ordered set of parameters, expressed as path fragments.
+We imagine that each of these APIs will follow the style of the [Image API][http://iiif.io/api/image/], being a resource-oriented, ordered set of parameters, expressed as path fragments.
 The base URIs of these APIs will be described, along with any authentication information for the AV resource, in a services description document.

 ```javascript
 {